kfachikov/QUIZZZZ/docs/backlog/backlog.md

 - infinitely big sessions

-As a user, I shall be able to participate in infinitely big sessions, so that I can play with as many people as I want.
+As a user, I shall be able to participate in infinitely big sessions so that I can play with as many people as I want.

-- assigning a username to each player in solo mode
+- asking for username

-As a user, I shall have a username, so that I can recognize myself among all players in the solo player leaderboard.
+As a user, I must be asked to enter a username so that I can be saved into the system.

-- assigning a username to each player in multiplayer mode

-As a user, I shall have a username, so that I can recognize myself and distinguish among my opponents.

 - two players cannot share a username in one game

-As a user, I shall have a unique username in a multiplayer environment, as otherwise, it would be impossible to tell apart two players with identical usernames.

-- short timing for answering the questions

-As a user, I shall have just a few seconds to answer the question, as this is supposed to game of both knowledge and speed.
+Two users must not share a username in one game because they would not be able to differentiate from each other, thus not knowing their real position or score.

 ## Should:
 - images